ynyBonfennil/HigherHRNet-in-Multi-View-Environment/README.md

 # HigherHRNet in Multi-View Envionment

 This is a sample implementation for pose estimation in 3D with HigherHRNet on multi-view environment.
-Multi-view triangulation is adopted.
+Multi-view triangulation is used here.

 ## How it works